19 Career Options After Learning Japanese

 19. Export houses and international businesses

-Are you interested in automobiles, semiconductors, computers, consumer electronics, manufacturing, steel, construction, etc.?
+Are you interested in automobiles, semiconductors, computers, consumer electronics, manufacturing, steel, construction, and related industries?

 If that’s the case, learning Japanese increases career options.